The Vermont Statutes Online

 § 1984.
 Conflict of interest prohibition

-(a) A town, city, or incorporated village, by majority vote of those present and voting at an annual or special meeting warned for that purpose, may adopt a conflict of interest prohibition for its elected and appointed officials, which shall contain:
+(a)(1) Each town, city, and incorporated village, by majority vote of those present and voting at an annual or special meeting warned for that purpose, shall adopt a conflict of interest prohibition for its elected and appointed officials, which shall contain:

-(1) A definition of “conflict of interest.”
+(A) A definition of “conflict of interest.”

-(2) A list of the elected and appointed officials covered by such prohibition.
+(B) A list of the elected and appointed officials covered by such prohibition.

-(3) A method to determine whether a conflict of interest exists.
+(C) A method to determine whether a conflict of interest exists.

-(4) Actions that must be taken if a conflict of interest is determined to exist.
+(D) Actions that must be taken if a conflict of interest is determined to exist.

-(5) A method of enforcement against individuals violating such prohibition.
+(E) A method of enforcement against individuals violating such prohibition.

-(b) Unless the prohibition adopted pursuant to subsection (a) of this section contains a different definition of “conflict of interest,” for the purposes of a prohibition adopted under this section, “conflict of interest” means a direct personal or pecuniary interest of a public official, or the official’s spouse, household member, business associate, employer, or employee, in the outcome of a cause, proceeding, application, or any other matter pending before the official or before the agency or public body in which the official holds office or is employed.
+(b)(1) Unless the prohibition adopted pursuant to subsection (a) of this section contains a different definition of “conflict of interest,” for the purposes of a prohibition adopted under this section, “conflict of interest” means a direct personal or pecuniary interest of a public official, or the official’s spouse, household member, business associate, employer, or employee, in the outcome of a cause, proceeding, application, or any other matter pending before the official or before the agency or public body in which the official holds office or is employed.